domikani/LU-Map-Viewer/README.md

 #Geoserver, OpenLayers and node.js information:
-In order to produce this application I used the developers production mode from OpenLayers.This mode uses node.js to develop an OpenLayers app in localhost:1234.More information about building an OpenLayers App can be found here https://openlayers.org/en/latest/doc/tutorials/bundle.html.To produce the geographical data from Lund Municipality in the application
+In order to produce this application I used the developers production mode from OpenLayers.This mode uses node.js to develop an OpenLayers app in localhost:1234.More information about building an OpenLayers App can be found here https://openlayers.org/en/latest/doc/tutorials/bundle.html .To produce the geographical data from Lund Municipality in the application
 I used GeoServer.
 Please note my server does not run continuously.